AlamoEngine-Tools/eaw.modinfo/README.md

 It may contain none, one or multiple files, as described in [Filename](#filename).

-If there exists variant files AND a main file the content from the main file gets merged into the variant file unless the variant overrides a property.
+If there exists at least one variant file AND a main file the content from the main file gets merged into the variant file(-s) unless the variant overrides a property.

 If there are only variant files they each act as a main files on their own.